 - Initiating the boot sequence.
 Power on Reset or Other

-- BIOS POST.
+- Basic Input Output System (BIOS) Power On Self Test (POST).
 The POST tests and initializes the hardware.

 - BIOS Boot.
 The BIOS Boot routine selects a boot device and boots it.
 If booting the hard disk, it reads the MBR into memory.